Ale-8-One

 Ale-8-One pronounced as A Late One, colloquially Ale-8, is a ginger-ale soft drink bottled by the Ale-8-One Bottling Company in Winchester, Kentucky, United States.
-It is distributed primarily to brick and mortar retailers in Kentucky.
+It is distributed primarily to retailers in Kentucky.

 History

 The formula for Ale-8-One was developed by soda bottler G. L. Wainscott in the 1920s.
-Wainscott, who had been in the soda business in Winchester, Kentucky, since 1902, had developed Roxa-Kola, his previous flagship product, in 1906.
+Wainscott, who had been in the soda business in Winchester, Kentucky since 1902, had developed Roxa-Kola, his previous flagship product, in 1906.
 In creating the formula for Ale-8-One, Wainscott drew upon his knowledge of ginger-based recipes acquired in northern Europe.

 Wainscott began bottling Ale-8-One in 1926, and sponsored a naming contest for the drink.
 "A Late One" was chosen as the winning entry, suggesting that the product was "the latest thing" in soft drinks, and shortened to "Ale-8-One".

 In 1935, Wainscott purchased a livery stable in Winchester and converted it to a bottling factory to expand his operation.
 Upon Wainscott's death in 1944, half of his company stock went to his wife; the other half was divided among his employees.
 When his wife died in 1954, her stock was left to her brother, Frank A. Rogers.
 Rogers bought the remaining company stock in 1962 and incorporated the Ale-8-One Bottling Company.
 He named his son, Frank Rogers Jr., manager of the new company.

 The Ale-8-One Bottling Company constructed a new plant in Winchester in 1965.
 It ceased production of Roxa-Kola in 1968 and by 1974, had halted production of all its other drinks to focus on Ale-8-One.
 The company remains under the control of the Rogers family.

 A limited edition reissue of Roxa-Kola was released in November 2023, and re-released for a long term run in 2024.